ftilde/sparse/README.md

 ## License

-`ugdb` is released under the MIT license.
+`sparse` is released under the MIT license.